-Figure 1: SRSD Six Stages
+Figure 1: Deshler’s Six Steps

-What is think SRSD’s Power Cycle?
+What is the Power Cycle?

 A POWeR Cycle is a structured approach to teaching writing, where “POWeR” stands for Plan, Organize, Write, edit and Revise.
 It’s a repeating process, using new texts and prompts, to build self-regulation and independence in writing strategies and self-regulation skills.